New NSF-BSF program in Sociology

 Three NEW NSF-BSF programs have been launched

-We are happy to inform you that BSF and the National Science Foundation (NSF) are expanding cooperation to include an additional three program areas – Mathematical, Astronomical, and Atmospheric and Geospace Sciences – making Israel the NSF’s most active international partner.
+We are happy to inform you that BSF and the National Science Foundation (NSF) are expanding their cooperation to include three additional program areas – Mathematical, Astronomical, and Atmospheric and Geospace Sciences – making Israel the NSF’s most active international partner.
 It is now possible to submit to the NSF joint applications by U.S. and Israeli scientists also in these disciplines, effective immediately.
-These latest agreements, finalized by BSF’s Executive Director Dr. Yair Rotstein, are in addition to the 15 NSF division programs and 3 interdivisional programs (two of which involve the NIH as well) that already jointly fund the spectrum of scientific research between the two countries.
+These latest agreements are in addition to the 12 NSF division programs and three interdivisional programs (two of which involve the NIH as well) that already jointly fund the wide spectrum of scientific research between the two countries.

 25% Cap on Success Rates in the Regular Program will be applied starting in 2017

 The BSF Board of Directors have decided that a 25% cap on the success rates will be applied to the Regular Research Grants program, starting with the 2017 applications.

 It is likely to reduce the number of grants in the regular program, particularly in the Exact and Physical Sciences years, in which there are areas of research that enjoyed very high success rates.